zaengle/craft-toolbelt/docs/03-query-helpers.md

 ## `takeOne()`

 `takeOne()` returns the first item from a array-like set, `null` if the set was empty, or just the item itself in any other case.
+It is available as both a Twig function and a filter.

 That means ugly code like this: